daanhekking/FPL-advisor/TROUBLESHOOTING.md

-# FPL Advisor - Debugging Guide
+# FPL Advisor - Troubleshooting Guide

-This guide will help you troubleshoot and fix issues when the application gets stuck in a loading or error state.
+This guide will help you troubleshoot and fix issues when the application encounters errors or unexpected behavior.

 ## 🐛 Debug Tools Overview

-The application now includes comprehensive debugging tools to help you identify and fix issues quickly.
+The application includes comprehensive debugging tools to help you identify and fix issues quickly.

-### 1. Debug Panel (Floating Bug Button)
+### Debug Panel (Floating Bug Button)

 **Location:** Bottom-right corner of the screen (🐛 icon)